 In order to receive your degree qualification, you will need to meet certain requirements as set out by the University.
-These requirements are set out in full in the Academic Regulations.
+These requirements are set out in full in the Academic Regulations - undergraduate and postgraduate.

-The best way to guarantee that you will receive your full qualification is to get at least 40% in all modules for every year of your qualification (50% for postgraduate courses).
+The best way to guarantee that you will receive your full qualification is to pass all modules for every year of your qualification.
 If you fail to meet the award requirements for your full qualification you may receive a lower qualification (such as an Ordinary Degree).